aiida-cusp/aiida-cusp/docs/source/tutorials/calculations/relax_si_diamond_structure/relax_si_diamond_structure.rst

 .. note::

-   If you want to run the calculation in your interpreter replace the used :func:`~aiida.engine.submit` function with the :func:`~aiida.engine.run` function.
+   If you want to run the calculation in your interpreter replace the used :func:`~aiida.engine.launch.submit` function with the :func:`~aiida.engine.launch.run` function.

 We can check that the calculation was indeed submitted to the daemon by checking the output of the ``verdi process list`` command which should now list our submitted calculation as running process: